-- a.
-Unauthorized entry into a file, to use, read or change the contents, or for any other purpose; - b.
-Unauthorized transfer of a file; - c.
+a.
+Unauthorized entry into a file, to use, read or change the contents, or for any other purpose;

+- b.
+Unauthorized transfer of a file: - c.
 Misrepresentation of self or a student organization through computer or electronic means: - d.
 Unauthorized use of another individual's identification and/or password; - e.
 Use of computing facilities to interfere with the work of another member of the University community; - f.
 Use of computing facilities to send obscene or abusive messages; - g.
 Use of computing facilities to interfere with normal operation of the University computing system; - h.
-Other violations as noted in the University policy on computer use. http://www.selu.edu/policies/responsible.htm
+Other violations as noted in the University policy on computer use.
+Refer to the Student Handbook or to the University's Code of Conduct policies located on page 147 on our selu.edu website.